pierian-co/Adobe-Target-Reusable-Experience-Templates/Features/Collapsible toaster with close button.md

-# Collapsable Toastr with Close button
+# Collapsable Toaster with Close button
+Has a dedicated close button to close the template.
 Following properties of the template can be customized as per individual requirements.

-1. initialDelay -
+1. initialDelay - used to delay the occurence of template in miliseconds
-2. background -
+2. background - background colour or image url can be added
 3. autohide - This property lets us enable or disable whether to auto hide the template after certain time period.
 A count down timer can also be enabled.
 4. collapseAndExpandButton - This can be enabled or disabled with a customized image
 5. closeButton - Close button can be enabled or disabled.
 A customized image can be used as close button icon.